upmaru/memovee-tama/tmdb-movie-browsing/querying.md

         }
       }
       ```

+  #### User query by where the movie takes place and specify the person who should be in the movie
   - **User Query:** "Can you find movies that take place in the ocean and has Dwayne Johnson in it?"
 OR "Can you find movies that take place in the ocean and has Tom Hanks in it?"
     - Step 1: Use the `search-index_text-based-vector-search` to query for `movies that take place in the ocean`.
       ```json